pippokill/lesk-wsd-dsm/README.md

 -o *output_file*: the file in which you want to save the output

--cm *sent|doc|text*: indicates how the input text will be read and disambiguated.
-The available values are: "sent" one sentence per time, "doc" one doc per time, "text" read the full file
+-cm *sent|text|doc*: indicates how the input text will be read and disambiguated.
+The available values are: "sent" one sentence per time, "text" one text element per time, "doc" read the full file

 -f *xml|oldxml|plain*: indicates the input file format.
 The available values are: "xml" for the SemEval-2013 Task 12 file format (http://www.cs.york.ac.uk/semeval-2013/task12/), "oldxml" old SemEval XML format, "plain" for plain text.
 The plain text must contain one token for each line.
 Each line must contains three values separated by TAB: token, pos-tag, lemma.
 The pos-tag has four possible values: n (noun), v (verb), j (adjective), r (adverb), any other character for other tags.
 An example is reported in the *text* folder